-Brian is a founding Partner of the firm with nearly twenty years of experience litigating complex business disputes, real estate disputes, and construction disputes in federal and state courts and in mediation and arbitration proceedings.
+Brian is a founding Partner of the firm with nearly twenty years of experience litigating complex business disputes, real estate disputes, and construction disputes in federal and state courts.

-Brian represents businesses and business owners in various industries, including real estate development, construction, manufacturing, insurance, financial services and lending, hospitality, food services, healthcare and information technology.
+Brian represents businesses and business owners in a variety of industries, including real estate development, construction, manufacturing, insurance, financial services and lending, hospitality, food services, healthcare and information technology.

-Brian has successfully handled a wide range of disputes, including:
+Brian has successfully litigated, arbitrated and mediated a wide range of disputes, including:

-Claims for breach of fiduciary duty and fraud
+Claims for breach of contract, breach of fiduciary duty and fraud

 Claims for injunctive relief

 Fraudulent conveyance proceedings